Robotics and Autonomous System Safety - COM00164M

 Related modules

-This module addresses how current Safety Critical Systems Engineering and assurance practice will need to be amended to address the emergence of RAS and increasing use of AI.
+This module addresses how current Safety Critical Systems Engineering and assurance practice will need to be amended to address the emergence of autonomous systems and the increasing use of AI.
 In this respect all the other SCSE modules are relevant background.

 We assume that students undertaking this module have an understanding of current safety critical engineering practice.